Last updated on November 16th, 2019 at 04:28 pm

 Winter Trees Christmas Table Centerpiece

 This year my holiday table is all about these glittery colors.
-I started by lining the center of the table with all of my modern Christmas trees (I buy one a year to add to my collection), plus bunch of of bottle brush trees to fill in the gaps.
+I started by lining the center of the table with all of my modern Christmas trees (I buy one (or more!) a year to add to my collection), plus bunch of bottle brush trees to fill in the gaps.
 For the actual meal I’ll remove the tallest of the trees to make conversation easier, but the shorter ones are still festive down the center of the table.

 Setting the Winter Trees Christmas Table